MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 	system('beeline -u "jdbc:hive2://.." –e "insert overwrite directory \'/your-hadoop-dir\' row format delimited fields terminated by \',\' select * from emp"')

-After you’ve exported the query results to a text file, it can be streamed directly as input to a ScaleR analysis routine via use of the RxTextdata data source, or imported to XDF for improved performance upon repeated access.
+After you’ve exported the query results to a text file, it can be streamed directly as input to a RevoScaleR analysis routine via use of the RxTextdata data source, or imported to XDF for improved performance upon repeated access.
 Here’s an example assuming output was spooled as text to HDFS:

 	hiveOut <-file.path(bigDataDirRoot,"myHiveData")
 	myHiveData <- RxTextData(file = hiveOut, fileSystem = hdfsFS)